lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 and [computing a Bitcoin address from a public key][LiT:ffi].
 However, these posts dealt with hexadecimal representations of keys and addresses, which is not the representation familiar to most Bitcoin users.
-In practice, Bitcoin addresses use the more human-readable [Base58Check][bwiki:b58] encoding, which we explore in this post.
+Bitcoin addresses more commonly are encoded as [Base58Check][bwiki:b58] strings, which we explore in this post.

 [LiT:pubfrompriv]: http://www.lostintransaction.com/blog/2014/03/14/deriving-a-bitcoin-public-key-from-a-private-key/ "Deriving a Bitcoin Public Key From a Private Key"
 [LiT:ffi]: http://www.lostintransaction.com/blog/2014/03/15/adding-openssl-bindings-to-racket-via-its-ffi/ "Adding OpenSSL bindings to Racket via its FFI"